-Strategy 2: Develop and implement a local roadway maintenance master plan.

-Strategy 3 Develop a 'Adopt a Local Street' program for business, neighborhood associations, and local civic organization to help in trash pick-up along locally maintained roadways within the Town limits and ETJ.

-Strategy 4: The Town of Granite Quarry will promote NCDOT's existing "Adopt-A-Highway" volunteer program to attract participation within the town limits and ETJ for State maintained roadways.
+- Strategy 1: Complete and update an assessment of all locally-maintained roadways as part of the annual budget process. - Strategy 2: Develop and implement a local roadway maintenance master plan. - Strategy 3 Develop a 'Adopt a Local Street' program for business, neighborhood associations, and local civic organization to help in trash pick-up along locally maintained roadways within the Town limits and ETJ. - Strategy 4: The Town of Granite Quarry will promote NCDOT's existing "Adopt-A-Highway" volunteer program to attract participation within the town limits and ETJ for State maintained roadways.